belong-inc/go-hubspot/README.md

 // Type assertion to convert `interface` to `hubspot.Contact`. contact, ok := res.Properties.(*hubspot.Contact)
 if !ok {
-    return errors.New("unable to type assertion")
+    return errors.New("unable to assert type")
 }

 // Use contact fields.